 Civil unrest can range from minor to significant events that can disrupt the functioning of a community for days or even months.
 Involved citizens may target public facilities, target private highly visible establishments, and perform indiscriminate acts of arson and vandalism.
 Securing essential facilities and services is necessary.
-Looting and fires can take place as a result of perceived or actual non-intervention by authorities.
+Looting and fires can take place because of perceived or actual non-intervention by authorities.

-5.1.5 Seismic Hazards (Likely/Extreme)
+5.1.5 Seismic Hazards